Fill Mead First

 GCI believes the time has come to change Colorado River management to address today’s new realities.
 This is the goal of our Fill Lake Mead First Project.
 Since Glen Canyon Dam was completed in 1963, the goal of water managers has been to keep both Lake Powell and Lake Mead full.
 Now, with two half-empty reservoirs, this policy no longer makes sense.
 Through our Fill Lake Mead Project, GCI is advocating a new approach that consolidates most of the water from both reservoirs in Lake Mead, with Lake Powell used as a backup in flood years.

-GCI recently completed a study that analyzed water usage under the Fill Mead First proposal.
-Our study, which is currently undergoing the peer review process, shows that 500,000 acre feet of water could be saved each year in the Colorado Basin if the Fill Mead First proposal were implemented.
-That’s enough water to serve the annual needs of half of Los Angeles.
+In 2013, GCI commissioned a study that analyzed water usage under the Fill Mead First proposal.
+The study, “Loss Rates from Lake Powell and their Impact on Management of the Colorado River”, which was published in the Journal of the American Water Resources Association, shows that up to 300,000 acre feet of water could be saved each year in the Colorado Basin if the Fill Mead First proposal were implemented.
+That’s the same amount of water allocated to the entire state of Nevada.

-The Fill Lake Mead First Project is an expansion on an idea that has been proposed before — including by David Brower, who helped to found Glen Canyon Institute.
+The Fill Lake Mead First Project is an expansion on an idea that has been proposed before by the likes of David Brower, who helped to found Glen Canyon Institute.
 In the past, this strategy was considered “politically unrealistic.”
 Now, in the face of unprecedented water supply and environmental challenges, the various people and institutions involved in Colorado River water policy are increasingly open to new ideas that they never would have considered before.
-GCI is optimistic that this will lead to unprecedented, positive change in the next few years, for the benefit of the people and ecosystems of the Colorado River Basin.
+GCI is optimistic that this will lead to unprecedented, positive change in the years to come, for the benefit of the people and ecosystems of the Colorado River Basin.